LLNL/camp/docs/sphinx/user_guide/using_camp.rst

 Camp Used in Umpire
 ===================

-Umpire is a resource management library that allows the discovery, provision, and management of memory on machines with multiple memory devices like NUMA and GPUs.
+`Umpire <https://github.com/LLNL/Umpire>`_ is a resource management library that allows the discovery, provision, and management of memory on machines with multiple memory devices like NUMA and GPUs.
 Umpire is also part of the RAJA Portability Suite.
-Umpire's Operations provide an abstract interface to modifying and moving data between Umpire allocators.
+Umpire's Operations provide an abstract interface to modifying and moving data between Umpire Allocators.
 Camp makes these operations easy to port regardless of the underlying hardware.
 For example:

 .. code-block:: cpp